MinfeiLiang/MinfeiLiang.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am a postdoctoral researcher at the TU Delft.
-I aim to develop zero-emission building materials/ structures enhanced by artifical intelligence.
+        I am interested in studies of mechanical tests, numerical modelling, and machine learning for enhancing a greener and smarter future of construction industries.
+My research experience covers a wide range of topics relevant to concrete materials/ structures, including experiments and simulations on early age properties/ behaviours, micromechanical properties/ behaviors, machine learning for surrogates of multiscale and multiphysics models, and calculation of structural properties/ behaviors of tunnels.

-        I develope new exprimental and numerical modelling techniques for intelligent and green construction engineering, including mechanical characterization tests, finite element methods, and machine learning.
+        I am currently working with generative machine learning and physics-informed machine learning for multiscale computational mechanics.
+I am about to start a new project on developing zero-emission building materials enhanced by artificial intelligence.

-        Please reach out to collaborate 😃
+        Please do not hesitate to reach out to collaborate 😃
     design:
       columns: '1'
   - block: collection